-Some policymakers have posited faculty and instruction as mechanisms underlying the political effects of university education, even motivating curricula regulations, tenure limits, and budget cuts on this basis (Anders, 2021; Anderson and Svrluga, 2022; Beck, 2022; Korpar, 2022; Meyerhofer, 2022).22 Setting aside intentional efforts at persuasion, college coursework and teaching materials may play an unintended role in shaping students' political identity, with recent work suggesting higher education may contribute to increased "moral certainty" (Stubager, 2008; Brocic and Miles, 2021).
+and budget cuts on this basis (Anders, 2021; Anderson and Svrluga, 2022; Beck, 2022; Korpar, 2022; Stratford, 2023).
+To that effect, changes to curriculua have been shown to be a powerful determinant of students' ideological values (Cantoni et al., 2017; Chen et al., 2023).
+Even setting aside intentional efforts at persuasion, college coursework and teaching materials may play an unintended role in shaping students' political identity, with recent work suggesting higher education may contribute to increased "moral certainty" (Stubager, 2008; Brocic and Miles, 2021).
 I combine data on self-reported faculty ideology, goals, and instruction with surveys of in-sample students to evaluate what, if any, role faculty or curricula may play.

 I start with HERI faculty survey data and replicate my method for imputing ideology from Section 5.1 to test whether or not a faculty ideological gradient exists in this setting.
-Table G.1 shows that UC faculty self-identify as more left-leaning than their counterparts at other colleges and universities, but are less supportive of prohibiting speech they deem racist or sexist (See Table G.2).
+Table G.1 shows that UC faculty self-identify as more left-leaning than their counterparts at other, less selective colleges and universities but are less supportive of prohibiting speech they deem racist or sexist (See Table G.2).
 The institutional polarization of faculty seen in Table G.3 cuts across both STEM and non-STEM disciplines.
 Consequently, Figure 9 and Table 10 find a significant jump in the share of left-liberal faculty at institutions students choose to attend at the UC's top percentile policy threshold.

-Although UC faculty, like UC students, are more left-leaning than their colleagues at teaching-oriented colleges, they express far less interest in influencing politics, society, or their students.
+Although UC faculty, like UC students, are more left-leaning than their colleagues at less selective colleges, they express far less interest in influencing politics, society, or their students.
 As Table G.4 illustrates, UC faculty list their foremost career objectives as "obtaining recognition" and "becoming an authority" in their field, self-reporting less emphasis on influencing the political structure, changing social values, and helping to promote racial understanding.
-UC faculty view the goal of undergraduate instruction as "developing students' ability to think clearly" and, relative to their counterparts, state in Table G.5 that developing students' moral character, helping them develop personal values, enhancing their appreciation of other races, and preparing them for responsible citizenship are less important.
+UC faculty view the goal of undergraduate instruction as "developing students' ability to think clearly" and, relative to their counterparts at less selective and teaching-focused institutions, state in Table G.5 that developing students' moral character, helping them develop personal values, enhancing their appreciation of other races, and preparing them for responsible citizenship are less important.